-Sourcing-Audax Group's mezzanine and private equity teams often get an early look at prospective middle-market merger and acquisition, or M&A, transactions in the early stages of a sale process.
+- Sourcing-Audax Group's mezzanine and private equity teams often get an early look at prospective middle-market merger and acquisition, or M&A, transactions in the early stages of a sale process.
 Given this early insight into middle-market sale transactions, our Adviser can often evaluate investment opportunities before many of its competitors.
-Since most of these M&A transactions have a senior debt component, we believe the Adviser's investment team often becomes aware of senior debt lending opportunities well before other firms.
+Since most of these M&A transactions have a senior debt component, we believe the Adviser's investment team often becomes aware of senior debt lending opportunities well before other firms. - Due diligence-As of December 31, 2022, Audax Group held over 455 portfolio companies across three investment businesses.
+Audax Senior Debt typically has direct, proprietary access to the relevant management teams, which can provide industry insights and primary research capabilities.
+This helps the Adviser make more informed investment decisions.